 Prof Roderick Ørner is Consultant Clinical Psychologist in private practice and visiting professor of clinical psychology at the University of Lincoln where he was awarded his PhD in 2005.
 His clinical experience comprises of specialist assessment and therapy for adult patients especially following exposure to traumatic events in the maritime industries.

-Dr Josie Solomon is the Deputy Head of the School of Pharmacy.
+Dr Josie Solomon is the Head of the School of Pharmacy.
 Her research focuses on bridging the gap between evidence-based policy and the lived experience of patients – the interface between science and humanity.
 In her previous role at De Montfort University, Josie led the Postgraduate Clinical Pharmacy Department and set up an MSc in Medical Leadership, Education and Research in partnership with Health Education England.

 Prof Steve McKay is a Distinguished Professor in Social Research in Faculty of Health and Social Sciences, and joined the University of Lincoln in April 2013.
 Between 2007 and 2013 he was professor in social research at the University of Birmingham, where he was also Director of the ESRC Doctoral Training Centre from 2010.

 Dr Arwel Jones is a Research Fellow at the Lincoln Institute for Health (LIH).
 His research interests are evidence synthesis and evaluation of interventions, particularly in the management of respiratory conditions.
 Arwel co-leads the LIH Systematic Review Program and works with CaHRU on systematic reviews, studies of behaviour change interventions and telemonitoring in populations with Chronic Obstructive Pulmonary Disease (COPD).